How to convert VHS to DVD/Blu Ray using a separate VHS player and DVD/Blu ray recorder

 Step 3: Clean the VHS tape and test the VCR.

-Step 4: Connect the VCR to the DVD recorder.
+Step 4: Connect the VCR to the DVD/Blu Ray recorder.

 Connecting the VCR to the DVD recorder is the trickiest part of the whole process, but’s not tough by any means.
 Simply plug your RCA outputs from you VCR into the RCA inputs on your DVD recorder.
+On Blu Ray recorders, you may need to use an RCA to HDMI converter.
 The outputs and inputs should be fairly universal — the yellow connector corresponds to video while the red and white connectors respond to stereo — but some older VCRs are only equipped with mono.
 It won’t make a substantial difference though since VHS audio quality is now subpar as is.

-Step 5: Insert the VHS tape and a blank DVD.
+Step 5: Insert the VHS tape and a blank disc.

-Make sure the blank disc you insert is compatible with your DVD recorder.
+Make sure the blank disc you insert is compatible with your DVD/Blu Ray recorder.
 Some devices can only handle particular formats, such as DVD+R or DVD+RW, so it’s best to check your recorder’s specifications before attempting to convert the tape.

 Step 6: Convert.